iglennon-qualys/add_ec2_connector/README.md

 THIS SCRIPT IS PROVIDED TO YOU "AS IS."
 TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
 IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS

-# add_ec2_connector
+# EC2_Connectors_Final.py
-Info : Python File adds the AWS EC2 connector into Qualys Asset View Connectors w.r.t details provided in "./AWS_EC2_CONNECTOR_INFO.csv" & "./config.txt".
-Console output as well as debug_file.txt will have both success & failure logs.
+Processes a CSV input to add AWS EC2 Connectors to a Qualys subscription Console output as well as debug_file.txt will have both success & failure logs.

 # AWS_EC2_CONNECTOR_INFO.csv